Lonny28/GettingAndCleaningData/Codebook.md

 **The following codes explain the data in the Tidy file:**

+**NOTE - I DID SAVE IT AS A .CSV FILE even though it's called .TXT - sorry if that causes confusion as I used excel to verify my work **

 Use Subject and Activity as Row Headers to identify each person and the activity they were doing:

 Subject - The number assigned to each of the 30 subjects